mckay-del/trendwise-tools/docs/trendwise_context.md

 ## Talking About It vs. the Tiers

 **Opening move (default):**
-> "The way most of my clients go is the All-in-One Growth System — it's the whole thing set up and running for you.
-Want me to walk you through what's included?"
+> "We've got everything from a starter site up to the full All-in-One Growth System that runs your whole operation for you.
+For most businesses like yours, though, the sweet spot is our Growth package — website, missed-call text-back, AI chat, online booking, and automatic review requests, all done for you, for $397 a month.
+Want me to walk you through it?"
+>
+> *(The flagship named at the top does the anchoring; you land on Growth as the recommendation.)*

 **If price is a hesitation:**
 > "Totally fair.
-The full System is the fastest way to get everything working together, but we don't have to start there.
-We can begin with just the Starter piece — the site and the call-back — and add the rest as it pays for itself."
+Growth's the sweet spot, but we don't have to start there.
+We can begin with just the Starter piece — the site and the missed-call text-back — for $247, and add booking and reviews as it pays for itself."

+**If they clearly want everything run for them (or mention content, an answering service, multiple channels):**
+> "Then the full All-in-One Growth System is built for you — it's every layer running on autopilot, including done-for-you content and an AI phone desk.
+That's the top of the line at $997 a month."

 **If they're a tire-kicker who wants to compare pieces:**
 > "You *can* buy these individually, and I'll show you the tiers.
 But the reason the System is priced the way it is: the pieces are worth more together than apart.
 The website captures the lead, the call-back saves it, the follow-up closes it.
 Buy just one and you're plugging one hole in a leaky bucket."